mo271/mo271.github.io/guessaday/index.md

 <p>Also available as app in the <a href="http://jolla.com/">jolla</a> store and you can find the  <a href="https://github.com/mo271/guessaday">open source code on github</a>

 </p>
-<p>If you have any questions or comments, feel free to <a href="contact">contact</a> me.
+<p>If you have any questions or comments, feel free to <a href="{{ site.baseurl }}/contact">contact</a> me.
 If you like the game, <a href="https://twitter.com/intent/tweet?ref_src=twsrc%5Etfw&text=Know%20what%20day%20of%20the%20week%20a%20given%20date%20is%3F%20Check%20out%20this%20game!&tw_p=tweetbutton&url=https%3A%2F%2Fgit.io%2FfNqSI" data-dnt="true" class="twitter-share-button" data-show-count="false">
   <span class="twitter-icon">
   <svg  width="14px" height="14px" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px"
 viewBox="0 0 400 400" style="enable-background:new 0 0 400 400;" xml:space="preserve">